-[• • • • • • • •]

-income

-maximisation.

-Rental income High High High Understand how the

-reduces due to the subsidy

-implementation of arrangements will be

-further benefit dealt with following

-reforms (Leased the rollout of

-Properties only) Universal Credit.

-Break clauses in the

-lease agreements

-will allow the Council

-to renegotiate or

-terminate existing

-agreements in a

-planned way. • Look to introduce

-other options / schemes that will

-provide alternative

-income.

-Accommodation Low low low • Ensure that robust

-becomes 2011 1011 1011 move-on plans are in

-unaffordable for place to help tenants

-tenant who are no longer

-able to afford their

-rent

-• Robust affordability /

-suitability

-assessments

-Reputational risk to Medium Low High Ensure the Poor reputation

-the scheme development and would impact on

-delivery of an the Scheme's

-effective project plan ability to attract

-and communication landlords.

-plan prior to the

-launch.

-Operational activity

-and performance will

-be closely monitored

-to identify potential

-issues early.

-Unmanageable Medium medium Medium • A detailed business

-demand on team wiculum meanum wiculum case will be fully

-due to increased costed, ensuring that

-capacity in the Monmouthshire

-number of Lettings Service is

-properties

-adequately

-/Resourcing the resourced and is

-deal with any increase in work demand.
+incomo [] income maximisation.
+IIIdXIIIIISdtiOII.
+Rental income reduces due to the implementation of High High High Understand how the subsidy arrangements will be further benefit reforms (Leased dealt with following the rollout of Properties only) Universal Credit.Break clauses in the lease agreements will allow the Council to renegotiate or terminate existing agreements in a planned way. • Look to introduce • LOOK to introduce other options / schemes that will provide alternative income.
+Accommodation becomes Low low low • Ensure that robust move-on plans are in unaffordable for tenant place to help tenants who are no longer able to afford their • Robust affordability / suitability assessments Reputational risk to the scheme Medium Low High • Ensure the development and Poor reputation would impact on the Scheme's delivery of an effective project plan and communication ability to attract landlords. plan prior to the launch.
+Operational activity and performance will be closely monitored to identify potential issues early.
+Unmanageable demand on team Medium medium Medium • A detailed business case will be fully due to increased capacity in the costed, ensuring that Monmouthshire number of properties Lettings Service is adequately /Resourcing the scheme resourced and is sufficiently flexible to Juncine summerity nexible to deal with any increase in work demand.
 Each property taken is subject to current staff capacity levels.
 Looking to use income surplus to recruit additional staff Staff are not able to deliver due to new working environment, ie, a more commercial approach.
 High Low Medium Staff review processes Ensure procedure manual reflects any change in approach and all new activities Appropriate staff training A poor identity leads to poor reputation eg first impression Medium Medium High Developing a professional brand On-going training Developing a communication protocol.
 Leads to poor reputation and poor landlord recruitment.